Agentic Trader Docs

 • launch the correct local surface

-This docs site is now expected to cover more than a simple quick start.
+This docs site is now expected to cover more than setup.
 It should explain:

 How was this page?